bitovi/academy/src/angular/6-restaurant-service/restaurant-service.md

 ```
 @highlight 8

 Double check the api is working by running ``npm run api`` and navigating to <a href="http://localhost:7070/restaurants" target="\_blank">localhost:7070/restaurants</a>.
 You should see a JSON list of restaurant data.
+It will be helpful to have a second terminal tab to run the api command from.

 Finally, we'll create a proxy file at the root of our Angular project to access our API for local development purposes.